DFHack/dfhack/docs/plugins/autobutcher.rst

 ``autobutcher list_export``
     Print commands required to set the current settings in another fort.

+``autobutcher nestboxes enable (autobutcher nb e)`` ``autobutcher nestboxes disable  (autobutcher nb d)``

+    It is possible to enable/ disable autobutcher nestboxes module.

+``autobutcher nestboxes ignore <true/false> (autobutcher nb i <1/0>)``

+    By default nestboxes module respects main plugin's enabled status, autowatch and watched status for specific races.
+    It is possible to allow nestboxes module to ignore that and work on it's own.
+In case like that missing animal count  will not be added to target of protected eggs.

+``autobutcher nestboxes target <race> <base_target> <ama> <stop> <watched>`` ``autobutcher nb t <race> <base_target> <ama> <stop> <watched>``

+    Nestboxes target command allows to change how script handles specific animal race, DEFAULT settings for new races or ALL curently watched races and default value for new ones.
+    <race> parameter accepts "DEFAULT", "ALL", creature id (e.g. BIRD_TURKEY)
+    or race id (190 for Turkey)
+    <base_target> base number of fertile eggs that will be protected by
+    frobidding them in nestboxes.
+Default 4.
+    <ama> true/false value, if set to true animal count missing to autobutcher
+    popualtion targets will be added to base target for protected eggs.
+    Default true.
+    <stop> if set to true module will stop protection of eggs for race as long
+    as population target is maintained.
+Default true.
+    <watched> If eggs laid by race should be monitored and protected.
+    Default true.
+    If parameter is not specified already existing value will be mantained.
+    If new race is added missing values will be taken from default settings.

+``autobutcher nestboxes split_stacks <true/false> (autobutcher nb s <1/0>)``

+    split_stacks command allows to specify how egg stacks that are only partialy over target should be handled.
+If set to false whole stack will be forbidden.
+If set to true only eggs below target will be forbidden, remaining part of stack will be separated and left for dwarves to collect.

+``autobutcher nestboxes clear (autobutcher nb clear)``

+    Remove all settings for module and restore them to initial default values.

 To see a list of all races, run this command::

     devel/query --table df.global.world.raws.creatures.all --search ^creature_id --maxdepth 1